learnk8s/learnk8s.io/_blog/why-kube/index.md

 Others, such as servers for real-time applications, are more memory intensive.

-Amazon Web Services has indeed a long list of machines that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.
+Amazon Web Services has indeed a long list of compute resources that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.

 In practice, selecting the right virtual machine to match the CPU and memory requirements of your component is rather uncommon.

 It's much easier to select a couple of computing profiles that are good enough in 80% of the cases.

-In fact, what's wrong in using mostly the same virtual machine for every workload?
+_In fact, what's wrong with using mostly the same virtual machine for every workload?_

 None at all, if you're happy to wrap every component into a 2GB of memory and vCPU compute capacity.

 Even if you need only 1GB of memory.

-Yes, you could optimise in the feature.
+_Yes, you could optimise in the feature._

-But let's be honest: you never have the time.
+But let's be honest: **you never have the time**.

 And you end up wasting hundreds of megabytes of RAM and plenty of CPU cycles.

 If it makes you feel any better, there're plenty companies suffering from poor resource utilisation.

-Sometimes as little as 10% of the allocated resources.
+Sometimes utilising as little as 10% of the allocated resources.

-You pay $1000 in EC2 instances on Amazon, you only actual use $100 of it.
+**You pay $1000 in EC2 instances on Amazon, you only actual use $100 of it.**

 That doesn't sound like the best way to spend your budget.

-You should get your money back on the resources you don't use.
+_You should get your money back on the resources you don't use._

-And you should spend more time tailoring compute capacity to your services.
+_And you should spend more time tailoring compute capacity to your services._

 But resource utilisation is not the only challenge.

+## Choosing the right tool — ah! it hurts!

-When development teams have the freedom to use the right tool for the job they usually go wild.
+When developers have the freedom to use the right tool for the job they usually go wild.

-Node.js for the front-end, Spring Boot for the backend API, Flask and Celery for the workers, React.js for the client-side, you name it.
+Node.js for the front-end, Spring Boot for the backend API, Flask and Celery for the processing background jobs, React.js for the client-side, you name it.

-And your infrastructure becomes a theme park, hundreds of attractions running on completely different runtimes.
+The infrastructure becomes a theme park, hundreds of applications running on completely different runtimes.

 Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language.

-You could play the whac-a-mole game and write a Puppet script for each application that the development team plan to release to production.

-If your development team is rather large, it's usually an unfair game.

-You're busy writing scripts and don't have enough time to do look after the infrastructure.

-Plus you're the bottleneck now.

-The product owner is frustrated because you are slowing down delivery.

-Features rarely make it to production in time, and there's a constant pointing fingers between you and the development team.

-Why is that they have to use a new language all the time?

-The application is ready you just have to deploy it!

-Too much talking not enough action!

-It would be much easier if the development team could help out instead of leaving it to you to sort out.

-They could at least help with managing and packaging their dependencies.

-That would go a long way to help you focus on monitoring and supporting live services.

-If you've started thinking that perhaps holding to the massive monoliths is not such a bad idea, please welcome to the club.

-Not only it was more cost effective, but it scaled nicely with the team.

-And you had proper teams!

-System administrators, testers, developers, Jenkins team.

-All of them separated in their cubicles talking through a well organised Jira board.

-Unlike today where collaboration is king, and you should strive to have cross-functional teams that are empowered in making decisions.

-But what if that wasn't such a bad idea, after all?

-What if your small team could work on packaging, deploying and releasing their application.

-What if they had the tool to ship consistent artefacts that can be quickly deployed in production.

-And what if instead of having humans matchin compute capacity you had an automated agent in charge of orchestrating the resources?

-You could finally save thousands of dollars on your cloud provider bill.

-You could finally automate the boring part of your job and focus on running reliable services.

-You could finally promote collaboration and break the silos that divides your teams.

-You're in luck!
+While you could mitigate the proliferation of tools and languages, in practice it's more complex than that.

+Two applications sharing the same JVM runtime might rely on a different set of dependencies and libraries.

+Perhaps one relies on ImageMagick to resize images.

+The other relies on a binary such as PhantomJS to be available in its path.

+You should package those dependencies alongside the application.

+And so you end up dealing with dozens configurations that are the same, but different in their special way.

+Using automation scripts such as Chef or Puppet will only take you so far.

+You're always one step behind, catching up and reacting to changes pushed from upstream.

+You shouldn't treat the infrastructure as an after thought.

+A much better to way is to declare dependencies and package them as you develop your application, right from the beginning.

+What would be even more useful if you could pass down the application, the dependencies and artefact as a single bundle.

+So that when the application is deployed, you don't have to start from zero in looking into what's needed for it to start.

+_It sounds all good, but how do you actually scale that to several teams?_

+## Scaling releases with your teams

+When you have teams dedicated to development and others looking after the infrastructure, you have clear priorities defined for each of them.

+And you want to keep teams accountable to their duties:

+- software engineers — develop and release new features!
+- infrastructure engineers — you're on package, release and support!

+And the in the tipical scenario your application is developed, packaged and released in subsequent steps, one after the other.

+When you work on several components that has to be released, reality kicks.

+What you thought was a straight line from development to production is indeed a mess.

+Features are delayed because the automation pipeline isn't working.

+Infrastructure engineers are on it, though.

+Development team have picked up a new language!

+You have to spend more time automating it.

+They said this is the last time, though.

+They have coding standards and a mature governance to prevent that.

+The product owner is frustrated because teams are figthing each other and slowing down delivery.

+And there's a constant pointing fingers between the teams.

+_"The application is done and dusted, we're just waiting for it to be deployed!"_

+_"We can't deploy applications that require 48GB in memory!
+What are the developer doing?"_

+It would be much easier if the teams could play nicely together.

+It would be even better if they can work together, on the same project, on the same desk, next to each other.

+They could finally focus on releasing features rather than fighting each other.

+Imagine having new functionality released around the clock.

+On a hourly basis.

+Wow!

+If you were to start all over again and could transform your organisation you could definetely do that.

+Alongside cutting your cloud provider bill, of course.

+You still don't want to pay for all of the operating systems or the resources you don't use.

+That could really help you cost optimisation strategy

+And it could finally boost collaboration between the teams.

+Less spending, quicker iterations and delivery.

+Sounds too good to be true.

+_Does this technology exist?_

+# Virtual machine on a diet

 It turns out the technologies you dream of are ready available.